Spherical Perspective on Learning with Normalization Layers: Spherical framework and effective quantities

 \end{theorem}

-The proof is given in Appendix~\ref{calculus_32} and the theorem is illustrated in the case of SGD in Figure~\ref{fig:diagram_overview}.
-Note that with typical values in CNN training we have $1{-}\lrn{\langle \bc_k, \bu_k \rangle}> 0$, which is a property needed for the proof.
-Another hypothesis is that steps on the hypersphere are shorter than $\pi$.
-These hypotheses are discussed and empirically verified in Appendix~\ref{positivity}.
+The proof is given in \ref{calculus_32} and the theorem is illustrated in the case of SGD in Figure~\ref{fig:diagram_overview}.
+Note that for CNN training the hypothesis (H1) and (H2), empirically discussed in the appendix are typically verified.
+In particular, with typical values $1{-}\lrn{\langle \bc_k, \bu_k \rangle}> 0$ (H1) is true.
+The other hypothesis $\elr{k} \|\ckortho\|< \pi$ (H2) where steps are supposed shorter than $\pi$ is also true (see \ref{positivity}).